siddharths067/MindTickleAssignment/README.md

 ### Scope for Improvement

-  * The process I use for requesting new threads can in cases of a very very large request influx at a single moment can cause rapid expansion till one to one mapping is reached.
+  * The process I use for requesting new threads can in cases of a very very large request influx at a single moment in a single bucket can cause rapid expansion till one to one mapping is reached.
 By this time we could theoretically lead to some threads who when detect an empty queue now would start to kill themselves till we end up with a one to one mapping.
   **We don't need one to one mapping, so the number of threads in the system will further continue to shrink till an